The best hotels in Santo Domingo

 Most tours from Santo Domingo leave at 6am and return by 5pm.
 Book through your hotel's concierge or directly with a Samaná tour operator (30% cheaper than Santo Domingo desks).

-Santo Domingo's best neighborhoods
+Santo Domingo's best hotel regions

 Santo Domingo is a real city of 3 million.
 The Zona Colonial is for tourists and history.
 Piantini and Naco are for business.
 The Malecón waterfront connects them.